-Driver's Name

 Address City State Zip

 Phone Cell

-The motor carrier, or a person designer give the road test.
-However, another a driver who is a motor carrier the is competent to evaluate and determine the state of the state er person must give she is capal test.
-A person who equipment takes the test has demo- ble of operating the veh that the motor carrier in the test. icle and associated
+The motor carrier, or a person des give the road test.
+However, anoth a driver who is a motor carrier the is competent to evaluate and deter er person must give test.
+A person who person who takes the test has dem she is capable of operating the vel equipment that the motor carrier is shall give the test. nicle and associated

 Rating of Performance

-The pre-trip inspection (A as required by Sec.
-392.7)
+The pre-trip inspection (A As required by Sec.
+3 92.7)

-Coupling and uncoupling drive includes combinatio of combination units, if the equipment units ment he or she may
+Coupling and uncoupling drive includes combination s, if the equipment he or she may

 Placing the equipment in operation

-Use of vehicle's controls a and emergency equipment
+Use of vehicle's controls and emergency equip ment

-Operating the vehicle in the Operating the vehicle in traffic and while passing other vehicles
+Operating the vehicle in t raffic and while pass ing other vehicles

 Turning the vehicle

-Braking, and slowing the Braking, and slowing the vehicle by means other than braking
+Braking, and slowing the vehicle by means of er than braking

 Backing and parking the vehicle

 Other, Explain:

-Type of equipment used in giving t test:
+Type of equipment used in giving test:

-Examiner's Signature Date
+Examiner's Signature